 Razer is taking direct aim at the best gaming mice, including our wireless favorite, the Logitech G502 Lightspeed, with the Basilisk Ultimate (MSRP $169.99).
 The wireless (USB) gaming mouse has a similar look and feel to Logitech’s offering, from the placement of the left and right buttons to how it fits in the hand.

 Don’t let that fool you into thinking the Basilisk Ultimate is a mere G502 clone.
-Some of its subtle design differences are a marked improvement.
+Some of its subtle design differences are a marked improvement and aid the rat in its dreams of being the best wireless mouse.
 Of particular note are the scroll wheel resistance controls located on the underside of the mouse and the DPI (dots per inch) adjustment buttons south of the wheel.
 The one design misstep is the placement of the sensitivity clutch (also known as the sniper button), which sits too far up on the mouse’s body.